 Studies using animal models of anxiety and involving healthy volunteers clearly suggest an anxiolytic-like effect of CBD.
-Moreover, CBD was shown to reduce anxiety in patients with social anxiety disorder.
+Moreover, CBD was shown to reduce anxiety in patients with a social anxiety disorder.
 Researchers suggest that it may be effective with panic disorder, obsessive-compulsive disorder, social anxiety disorder, and post-traumatic stress disorders.
-Another research have been studied and prove that CBD may stimulate appetite and can increase food intake; may play a role in pain relief; may have a role in controlling nausea and vomiting; may be involved in controlling mood.
+Another research has been studied and proves that CBD may stimulate appetite and can increase food intake; it may play a role in pain relief; it may have a role in controlling nausea and vomiting; may be involved in controlling mood.

 Lavender (Lavandula angustifolia) essential oil is traditionally used and approved by the European Medicines Agency (EMA) as herbal medicine to relieve stress and anxiety.